 The flow characteristics and the productivity class for each bedrock formation have been classified based on information from various sources, including laboratory hydraulic testing data, downhole geophysical logs, and pumping test data, where available.
 However, for much of Scotland few if any of these data are available, and in these cases they are based wholly or partly on extrapolation from other similar geological units with known aquifer properties, and in the case of the productivity classifications, partly on the permeability classification of the geological unit as given in the Permeability Dataset for Great Britain (Bedrock) (Table 3).
-Some of the aquifer properties data which have become available since the Version 1 dataset was produced.
+Some of the aquifer productivity classifications in the Version 1 dataset have been updated based on new aquifer properties data which have become available since the Version 1 dataset was produced.
 The newly assigned aquifer productivity classifications are listed in Table 1.